pablopetr/album-laravel-angular/readme.md

 # Photos Album

-This is a project uses Laravel 6.5 and Angular 8.0 to create a photos album.
+This project uses Laravel 6.5 and Angular 8.0 to create a photos album.
 It's possible to add, read and delete pictures of the album.
-You just need to send the picture to application and they will save the path on the database with another information.
+You just need to send the picture to application and they will save the path on the database with another information of the post.

 ### Next steps
  This project allow us to create and apply many things and concepts.
 Then, I will implement new functionalities: